These 10 Cybersecurity Statistics and Insight from The DBIR Gives You an Edge Against Cybercrime

 These 10 Cybersecurity Statistics Can Help You Understand Your Data Breach Risk

-- 36% of organizations surveyed suffered a serious data security incident like cloud data breach in the past 12 months
+- 36% of organizations suffered a data security incident like cloud data breach in the past 12 months

 - 74% of IT managers said that their companies had been successfully phished in the last year